22 Best Memorial Day Movies to Commemorate the Holiday

 One important note: As Civil War General William Tecumseh Sherman declared in one of the most famous Memorial Day quotes, “War is hell.”
 To capture that truism, many of these movies are graphic, controversial, and intense, and therefore may not be suitable for the whole family.
 These Memorial Day activities, however, are great for Americans of any age.

 Once known as Decoration Day, Memorial Day was first celebrated in 1868 to pay tribute to those lost during the Civil War.
-Given the current heated conversation about Black lives, American history curricula, and Confederate monuments and flags, it seems appropriate to kick off this list of Memorial Day movies with this drama about the first all–African American regiment, the 54th Massachusetts Volunteer Infantry.
-Although it was based on the true story of White colonel Robert Gould Shaw (played by Matthew Broderick), it was Denzel Washington’s portrayal of a private that garnered an Oscar.
+However, sometimes the fact that many free African-Americans were among this number is forgotten.
+Given the current heated conversation about Black lives, American history curricula, and Confederate monuments and flags, it seems appropriate to kick off this list of Memorial Day movies with this drama about the second all–African-American regiment, the 54th Massachusetts Volunteer Infantry (the first was the 1st Kansas Colored Infantry Regiment).
+Made up of volunteers recruited by abolitionists and the free Black community in Boston, and commanded by White officers, the 54th became famous for their charge in the Second Battle of Fort Wagner, in South Carolina.
+Although the movie is based on the true story of White colonel Robert Gould Shaw (played by Matthew Broderick), Denzel Washington’s portrayal of Private Tripp garnered him an Oscar.
 The film also features Morgan Freeman, Andre Braugher, and Cary Elwes.

 RELATED: Memorial Day Sales You Can’t Miss